Punakaiki: Wildlife and conservation

 Located on the edge of the Paparoa National Park, Punakaiki has a diverse range of birdlife and marine wildlife.
 Fur seals are seen on the rocks and Hector's dolphins close to the shore.
-Birds seen in the area include blue penguin, blue shag, black shag, Australasian gannet, white-faced heron, weka, kererū, tui, bellbird, fantail, grey warbler, and tomtit.
+Birds seen in the area include blue penguin, blue shag, black shag, Australasian gannet, white-faced heron, weka, kererū, tūī, bellbird, fantail, grey warbler, and tomtit.

 The Westland petrel has its only known breeding colonies close to Punakaiki.
 The breeding range is in forest-covered coastal foothills in an 8 kilometre wide strip between Barrytown and Punakaiki, specifically between the Punakaiki River and Waiwhero (Lawson) Creek.
 These colonies were established in the middle of the 18th century.
 The Department of Conservation designated the colony area as the Westland Petrel Special Protected Area in 1999 and access by the public is restricted.
 There is a breeding colony located on private land, where guided tours of the colony are available.

 Limestone caves in the Punakaiki area preserved animal fossils dating back 25,000 years which help us visualize the fauna of the Otira Glaciation period.
 This fauna includes a variety of large and smalls (including moas), amphibians, reptiles, and potentially bats and kiwi.

 Local conservation efforts include the Punakaiki Coastal Restoration Project which was started by the Department of Conservation, aluminum production company Rio Tinto, and Conservation Volunteers in 2009.
-The Project covers 40 ha.
-4 km south of Punakaiki and is managed to restore the Sand Forest Flats and provide a forest to sea corridor.
-The land is owned by the Department of Conservation and includes the last remaining Westland petrel breeding site on mainland New Zealand.
+The project covers 40 ha and is 4 km south of Punakaiki.
+The intention is to restore the Sand Forest Flats and provide a forest to sea corridor.
+The land is owned by the Department of Conservation.

+Climate

+Located on the West Coast of New Zealand's South Island, Punakaiki has an oceanic climate with prevailing westerlies, which accounts for the strong maritime influence on the local climate and the high annual rainfall, amplified by the Paparoa Range immediately to the east.
+Mean minimum temperatures throughout the year are higher than any other West Coast location, giving the Punakaiki area a distinct lack of frost; no month has a mean temperature below 10 °C (50 °F), lending a subtropical note to the climate.